 1. Myth: Holiday marketing has to be expensive and time-consuming.

 In their roundup of the best ways to market on a budget, the Forbes Communication Council said that making campaigns in-house, templatizing messaging, and being personal go a long way.
-To make that happen while saving time and money, you might want to incorporate A/B and multivariate testing into your strategy.
+To make that happen while saving time and money, you might want to incorporate A/B testing (available with all paid plans) and multivariate testing (available with Premium plans) into your strategy.
 These features let you experiment with subject lines and copy, which means that adding that personal touch just got a lot easier.
 Whether it’s clicks, opens, or revenue, you’ll be able to see which emails are resonating with customers.
 The best part?
 It doesn’t cost a thing.

 2. Myth: You have to be on all social platforms at all times.